tomer8007/chromium-ipc-sniffer/README.md

 Also note this driver does not practically support unloading once it attaches to at least one device (you need to reboot).

 ### I don't see Mojo packets.
 Why is that?
 Starting from Chrome v112, [ipcz](https://docs.google.com/document/d/1i49DF2af4JDspE1fTXuPrUvChQcqDChdHH6nx4xiyoY/edit?resourcekey=0-t_viq9NAbGb5kr_ni9scTA) is used as the underlying transport instead of Mojo Core.
-Unfortunately in this mode a lot of the interesting messages are going through shared memory and not names pipes, which means this tool will not see.
+Unfortunately in this mode a lot of the interesting messages are going through shared memory and not named pipes, which means this tool will not see.

 You can force Chrome to use Mojo Core again by running it with these arguments:
 `chrome.exe --disable-features=MojoIpcz`